5j9/wikitextparser/README.rst

     |-
     |}

-You can access HTML attributes of Tag, Table, and Cell instances using `get_attr`, `set_attr`, `has_attr`, and  `del_atrr` methods.
+Access HTML attributes of Tag, Table, and Cell instances using `get_attr`, `set_attr`, `has_attr`, and  `del_atrr` methods.

-You can look for list based on their starting pattern and then access their items or sub-items using resultant list methods.
+Look for lists based on their starting pattern and then access their items or sub-items using resultant lists methods.

 .. code:: python